LiMingxiangmath/limingxiangmath.github.io/index.md

 ## Preprints

+- Mingxiang Li, On the positivity of Yamabe invariant and Paneitz operator,[arxiv](https://arxiv.org/abs/2608.09279)
 - Mingxiang Li, Bonnet-Myers type theorems for $Q$-curvature on four-manifolds, [arxiv](https://arxiv.org/abs/2607.25343)
 - Mingxiang Li, Xingwang Xu, A sharp isoperimetric inequality and the top order $Q$-curvature, [arxiv](https://arxiv.org/abs/2607.06951)
 - Kui Li, Mingxiang Li, Juncheng Wei, On a new region for the Lane-Emden conjecture in higher dimensions, [arxiv](https://arxiv.org/abs/2510.06613)